 Andrea VEDALDI, Visual Geometry Group, University of Oxford, UK

 Janusz WOJTUSIAK, Machine Learning and Inference Lab, George Mason University, Fairfax, US

-2018-10-20 Background Image with friendly permission with friendly permission of Michael D. Beckwith, see the marvellous original here:
+2018-10-20 Background Image with friendly permission of Michael D. BECKWITH, see the marvellous original here:

 Canterbury Cathedral was founded in 597 and completely rebuilt between 1070 and 1077.